-- Evaluation of fault messages
+- Evaluation of fault messages via the display and adjustment module

 - · Checking the output signal

 - Treatment of measurement errors

-A smartphone/tablet with the adjustment app or a PC/notebook with the software PACTware and the suitable DTM offer you further comprehensive diagnostic possibilities.
-In many cases, the causes can be determined in this way and the faults eliminated.
+Further comprehensive diagnosis possibilities are offered by a PC with the software PACTware and suitable DTM.

+In many case, the failure reasons can thus be determined and faults rectified.